LeoMartinezTAMUK/ML-Based_MTD/README.md

 ## Overview:

 M.T.D.
 (Multi-Threat Detection) is a comprehensive cybersecurity solution designed to combat the ever-evolving landscape of cyber threats.
 The project employs a holistic approach, addressing common vulnerabilities with a focus on real-world relevance and practicality.
+It provides an Android app utilizing state-of-the-art pretrained machine learning models.
 A full detailed report for those interested in the specific details of the design for each machine learning model.

 ### Features: